 Every year, Magellanic penguins nest in southern Argentina.
 They then swim north, migrating mid-year to escape the southern hemisphere’s harsh winter.
-As with any migration, a few penguins die each year — but this year, they suffered a much larger die-off for unknown reasons, NDTV reported.
+As with any migration, a few penguins die each year — but in 2023, they suffered a much larger die-off for unknown reasons, NDTV reported.

 In mid-July, roughly 2,000 dead penguins washed up on the Uruguay coast over the course of about ten days, NDTV said.
 Most of them were juveniles.

 According to officials, the cause of death was not avian influenza, as NDTV reported that the birds tested negative.
 The exact cause of death hasn’t been identified.